Top 14 Venture Capital Firms Investing in Mobile Startups

 • Founded: 2015

-• Notable portfolio companies: BigBox VR, Iteratively, Boundless, and Arrived
+• Notable investments: BigBox VR, Iteratively, Boundless, Copper, Arrived

-• Model: A startup studio that also functions as an incubator, accelerator, and venture capital investor.
+• Model: A venture studio that also acts as an accelerator and incubator

 You can refer to their website here.